TalLevyHoffman/DistrebutedOrchestratorAWS/README.md

-# Architecture Overview for Distributed S3 Processing with EC2 Spot Instances
+# Distributed S3 Processing with EC2 Spot Instances

 This document describes the architecture for a distributed processing system built on AWS.
 The solution uses EC2 Spot instances as worker agents that pull file processing tasks from a central orchestrator.